Foundation for Culturally Sensitive Relationship-focused Infant Mental Health Practice

 Key MI-AIMH Competencies addressed include: Meets all of the competencies for Endorsement® as Infant Family Specialist and many of those for Infant Mental Health Specialists.
 Also includes 9 total hours of Reflective Supervision.

-Social Work – Approved for 5.5 Michigan SW CEU’s
+Social Work – Approved for 55.0 SW CEU’s (Michigan SW only)

 IMH Endorsement® – Will count towards the requirements for the MI-AIMH Endorsement® *includes 9 hours of Reflective Supervision.
 (You will have the option on your Endorsement® application to count 46 training hours and 9 Reflective Supervision hours OR all 55 hours under training)